 However, in the UK salaries depend on the geographical location as well.
 One-to-one sessions in the wealthier parts of London can easily cost £80 to £100 an hour.
 In other parts of the UK, £25-£35 an hour is the norm, whereas in more affluent areas you can earn £30-45 an hour.

 Depending on the area, hours worked, and the standard of service, personal trainers based in affluent areas have the potential to earn between £40,000 and £60,000 a year.

 So, aspiring personal trainers in the UK should consider where they want to start their careers as it highly affects their yearly income.

-How Much Can a Personal Trainer Earn in Spain?
+How Much do Personal Trainers Make in Spain?

 A personal trainer working in Spain would earn around 3,417 EUR per month.
 As seen in the USA – and also the UK – personal trainer salaries may differ drastically based on experience, skills, gender, or location.

 Personal trainer salaries in Spain range between 1,606 EUR per month (minimum salary) to 5,057 EUR per month (maximum salary).
 There’s a noticeably huge gap between these two numbers.